Shifting stress

 2 x yoga blankets - or any wool, thick cotton or fleece blanket with density.

-No.1 - PRONE TWIST
+No.1 - Prone twist

 Place your bolster vertically along the top centre of your mat.
 Sit with your right hip up against the short end of the bolster.
 Place a folded blanket between your legs.
 Place your hands either side of the bolster.
 With an inhale lengthen through the whole spine and on your exhale gently place your front spine along the length of the bolster.
 Place your right cheek on the folded blanket and let your arms gently hang either side of the bolster.
 Repeat on the left side.